mishafredmeyer/fa/README.md

 Repository Type: R scripts supporting publication

-Year of Origin: 2025 (Original Publication)
+Year of Origin: 2026 (Original Publication)

-Year of Version: 2025
+Year of Version: 2026

 Digital Object Identifier (DOI): TBD

-USGS Information Product Data System (IPDS) no.: TBD (internal agency tracking)
+USGS Information Product Data System (IPDS) no.: IP-187359

 ## Respository Contents

-This repository contains scripts for the associated manuscript "Nutritional content of winter phytoplankton communities in a varying under-ice light environment".
+This repository contains scripts for the associated manuscript "Nutritional content of winter phytoplankton communities under ice".
 The goal of the scripts contained within this repository is to support the main analyses presented in the manuscript.